Majic Wheels Corp. Enters Defi - GuruFocus.com

-NEW YORK, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Majic Wheels Corp. (“Majic Wheels”) ( MJWL), a holding company that operates through its subsidiary companies focused on disruptive industries such as Fintech, Insurtech, software development, and crypto exchange platform, through strategic acquisitions, and OceanTech Acquisitions I Corp. (“OceanTech”) ( OTEC/OTECU/OTECW), a special purpose acquisition company, today announced that they have entered into a definitive business combination agreement (the “Merger Agreement”) that will result in Majic Wheels becoming a publicly listed company on The Nasdaq Stock Market LLC.
+Majic Wheels Corp. (“Majic Wheels”) (OTC: MJWL), a holding company that operates through its subsidiary companies focused on disruptive industries such as Fintech, Insurtech, software development, and crypto exchange platform, through strategic acquisitions, and OceanTech Acquisitions I Corp. (“OceanTech”) (Nasdaq: OTEC/OTECU/OTECW), a special purpose acquisition company, today announced that they have entered into a definitive business combination agreement (the “Merger Agreement”) that will result in Majic Wheels becoming a publicly listed company on The Nasdaq Stock Market LLC.
 Additionally, concurrent and in connection with the Merger Agreement, OceanTech and Majic Wheels have entered into a Forward Share Purchase Agreement for up to $40 million committed backstop by Meteora Capital Partners and its affiliates (collectively, “Meteora”).

 Upon closing of the transaction, OceanTech will be renamed Majic Corp. (the “Combined Company”) and expects to remain listed on The Nasdaq Stock Market LLC under the ticker symbol “MJWL” with a combined business value of $333,360,290 on the signing of the Merger Agreement.
 The Merger Agreement includes an earn-out consideration of up to $500,000,000 USD (50 million shares, including 10 million shares subject to the RSU Incentive Plan) over the next three years, based upon certain “triggering events” regarding the performance of the Combined Company and its management.